AnsonLai/TeslaServiceManualScraper/README.md

 # Tesla Service Manual Scraper

 This script will download the Tesla Service Manual onto a local doc folder for offline access.
-This is geared for Windows only.
+Windows and MacOS (thanks to CollinHeist).

 ## Setup